azaghal/factorio-beyond-vanilla-extended/README.md

     > Once no longer planet-bound, the resources of the asteroid belt are yours for the taking - just make sure to properly configure the resource collection rockets by equipping them with the correct mining module.

+### Logistics

+-   Denser pipe builds and fluid flow control ([Flow Control](https://mods.factorio.com/mod/Flow%20Control))

+    > Use rotatable pipes that connect in fixed direction for compact factory builds, and for avoiding fluid mixing.
+Use the valves to control the flow of fluids without having to resort to powered pumps.

 ### Power Generation

 -   Extended power-generation based on burnables ([Superheating](https://mods.factorio.com/mod/Superheating))